linode/linode-blockstorage-csi-driver/docs/observability.md

 # Observability for CSI Driver

-This document explains how to use the `grafana-dashboard`, `setup-tracing` make targets to install and configure observability tools.
+This document explains how to use the `grafana-dashboard` and `setup-tracing` make targets to install and configure observability tools.

 ## Prerequisites